• Skip to primary navigation

 • 2 portion Honey mustard dressing

-• 100 g Blue cheese - crumbled
+• 100 g (3.5 oz) Blue cheese - crumbled

 • 2 tablespoon Pecans - crushed

-• 3 rasher bacon - cooked and chopped
+• 3 rasher Bacon - cooked and chopped

 Instructions

-• Cook the bacon to your liking.
+• Cook 3 rasher Bacon to your liking.

-150 g Mixed lettuce leaves, 30 g rocket (arugula), 4 Radishes, 1 stalk Celery
+• In a large bowl add 150 g Mixed lettuce leaves, 30 g Rocket (arugula), 4 Radishes and 1 stalk Celery.

-• Add the sliced apple and pour over the dressing.
+• Add 1 Apple (sliced) and pour over 2 portion Honey mustard dressing.

-• Mix well and add the chopped bacon and crumbled cheese.
+• Mix well and add the chopped bacon and 100 g Blue cheese (crumbled).

 • You can swap Stilton for Danish blue cheese, dolcelatte, Roquefort, cambozola or Gorgonzola.